 *The registry version of the measure specifications only indicates the classes of drugs that are considered high-risk and do not include the specific coding of RxNorm.
 However, this measure aligns with the eCQM measure (CMS 156) and providers may review the RxNorm codes in the applicable eCQM value sets for submission.

 INVERSE MEASURE - A lower calculated performance rate for this measure indicates better clinical care or control.
 The “Performance Not Met” numerator option for this measure is the representation of better clinical quality or control.
 Submitting that numerator option will produce a performance rate that trends closer to 0%, as quality increases.
 For inverse measures, a rate of 100% means all of the denominators eligible patients did not receive the appropriate care or were not in proper control.

 A high-risk medication is identified by either of the following:

 - A prescription for medications classified as high risk at any dose and for any duration listed in Table 1

-- Prescriptions for medications classified as high risk at any dose with greater than a 90 day cumulative medication duration listed in Table 2
+- Prescriptions for medications classified as high risk at any dose with greater than a 90-day cumulative medication duration are listed in Table 2

 Numerator Options: The following codes can be entered in the HCPCS code section for the visit.